top of page

 5. Patient Education: Like therapists, chiropractors also give proper pain management techniques to their patients.

-Choosing Between Physical Therapy and Chiropractic Care
+How to Choose Between Physical Therapy and Chiropractic Care

 Therapy or chiropractic care?
 Which one should you go for?
 Your present condition, goals, and personal choice usually determine the answer.